nietras/nietras.github.io/_posts/2022-10-01-bendingdotnet-valid-identifier-separator-chars.md

 Now this is a perfectly fine answer, but I was just too lazy to go scouring through the [Unicode Category Database](https://www.unicode.org/reports/tr44/) 🦥.
-What I wanted was a single table of potential valid identifier separators.
-I googled for answers but came up short within a reasonable time, so instead I came up with this quick `Program.cs`:
+What I wanted was a single table of valid identifier separators.
+I googled for answers but came up short within a reasonable time, so instead I came up with this `Program.cs` (after some iterations as discussed below):

 ```csharp
 using System.Diagnostics;